Complaints about regulatory activity

 • If you have contact with the Local Authority and are unhappy with the way they have dealt with you, you should let them know.
 They will want to work with you to find a solution and will always welcome suggestions to help improve their performance.

-• If an inspector has given you written advice and required you to take action to put matters right (but has not served an enforcement notice) and you disagree then in the first instance you should discuss this with them.
+• If an inspector or officer has written to you and required you to take action to put matters right (but has not served an enforcement notice) and you disagree then in the first instance you should discuss this with them.

 • If you cannot sort out the problem with the person you have been dealing with, ask them for the name of their manager (letters from LAs will usually give this information).
 You can then ask to speak, or if you prefer, write to them.
-They will certainly investigate your complaint and tell you what they are going to do about it.
-Most complaints are settled in this way, very often immediately.
+They will look into the matter and tell you what they are going to do about it.
+Most issues are settled in this way, very often immediately.

 • In addition to the steps above, each local authority will have a corporate complaints procedure for you to raise your complaint directly and seek resolution at a local level within specified timescales, Details of complaints procedures are usually found on the local authority website.

-Having first raised the matter with the specific local authority under their formal complaints procedure, if you are still not satisfied then you have some alternative routes to seek resolution either by:
+Having first raised the matter with the specific local authority under their formal complaints procedure, if you are still not satisfied then you can seek resolution by

 Your initial choice does not preclude you from pursuing the other route at a later stage.